Krystian19/cactus-app/README.md

 + - [ ] The stoppedAiring field in the DB module should be a boolean not a date.
 + - [ ] Find and implement a better design for the current video player component
 + - [x] (Model Change): Episode title's text and language should be part of the episode version not in a separate model.
-+ - [x] Set up the broadcast day/time for the Anime Seasons
-  + - [x] Seed Seasons with the proper day/time values
 + - [ ] Move error image placeholder and missing images placeholders to the client's server
 + - [ ] Fix the sidebar's component replication problem
 + - [ ] Implement a not found page for for requests outside of client or content that is not found